WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 **Talking point**:

-- You can deploy an existing app with Heroku, but for the sake of completion, we'll do it from start to finish.
+- You can deploy an existing app with Heroku, but for the sake of completion, we'll do it from scratch.
 Use the `create-react-app` command in your terminal to create an app — name it whatever you want.
 Then change directory into the app's directory.

 </aside>